albar965/littlenavmap-manual/src/en/RUNNOSIM.rst

 You can use *Little Navmap* on all computers no matter if SimConnect or a flight simulator are installed or not.

-Follow these steps if you' want'd like to install *Little Navmap* on a computer not containing any flight simulator installation for a networked setup, for example.
-No functionality is affected except direct connect capability which are not needed in this case.
+Follow these steps if want to install *Little Navmap* on a computer not containing a flight simulator installation.
+This is useful for a networked setup, for example.
+No functionality is affected except direct connect capability which is not needed in this case.

-This scenario is typically used when connecting to the flight simulator to watch the progress of a flight remotely.
+This scenario is typically used when connecting to a flight simulator to watch the progress of a flight remotely from another computer across a local network.

 Flight plans can be created, loaded and saved on the client computer.
 You only have to make sure that these are transferred to the flight